 First Year Program

-"Design, innovation and entrepreneurial thinking from day one" is the cornerstone of engineering education at Western New England University.
-Our first year engineering program teams students up to design, code, and prototype a robot to compete in the Bot Battle at the end of the first semester.
+"Design, innovation, and entrepreneurial thinking from day one" is the cornerstone of engineering education at Western New England University.
+Our first-year engineering program teams students up to design, code, and prototype a robot to compete in the Bot Battle at the end of the first semester.
 In the second semester, data acquisition and processing, ethical standards, communication, and business skills are developed.
 Student teams design a product to improve lives through the application of smart technology.
 The prototypes are presented at the Emerging Engineers Expo at the end of the year.

 Senior Design Projects

 Take what you've learned in the classroom and apply it to solve a real industry problem in a Senior Design Project that caps off your education.
 You'll research, design, and create a project that advances industry knowledge.
-Regional companies may sponsor and guide you through the completion of you project, which will allow you to leverage the opportunity into a full-time job.
+Regional companies may sponsor and guide you through the completion of your project, which will allow you to leverage the opportunity into a full-time job.